IxBahy/Frontend-notes/JavaScript/scope & closure.md

 	let a = 5;
 	return a * b;
 };
-// Environment technically consist of two main components:
+// Environment technically consists of two main components:
 // environmentRecord, and a reference to the outer environment

 // Environment of the global context